Travel Savings Alerts Newsletter, June 2022 Issue

 PLEASE NOTE: All links

-& Hotmail change the links so that they are not clickable.
+are sent as clickable links.
+Some email programs such as Yahoo and Gmail may change the links so that they are not clickable.
 If you

-have problems clicking on a link, just copy and paste the link into
+have problems clicking on a link, just copy and paste the link into your browser.

-Newsletter, P.O.
-Box 877, Logan OH 43138, edited by Nicki Chodnoff, is published monthly.
+The Travel Savings Alerts Newsletter, Box 877, Logan OH 43138, edited by Nicki Chodnoff, is published monthly.